 (Pictured: fallen trees in Hyogo after the heavy rainfall in Southwestern Japan in July of 2018)

-A large area of Southwestern Japan was recently hit with record rainfall, and as of the last time I checked the news report, more than 90 people had passed away and dozens more were still missing.
+A large area of Southwestern Japan was recently hit with record rainfall, and as of the last time I checked the news report, more than 90 people had passed away from this latest natural disaster, and dozens more were still missing.
 Rescue workers are working hurriedly to save more people as floodwaters rise, and landslides continue as the fragile, wet earth is exposed to more and more water.

 I am certain that this will not be the last natural disaster we will face, but each event reminds me of the value of what we already have, and that we truly do not know the hour when we will die.
 The best we can do is love at every moment, knowing that our life is in God’s hands.